dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 ### 1. Create a Spark Session

-In any Spark application, we need to establish a new SparkSession, which is the entry point to programming Spark with the Dataset and
+In any Spark application, we need to establish a new `SparkSession`, which is the entry point to programming Spark with the Dataset and DataFrame API.
-DataFrame API.

 ```CSharp
 SparkSession spark = SparkSession